srahul0502/Technical-Blog/clm5yn9yf000v0ajzesk65l95.md

 ```

 kubectl create`is used for one-time resource creation, while`kubectl apply`is more versatile, allowing you to create and manage resources in a declarative manner, including updates and modifications.`apply\` is particularly useful when you want to maintain a desired state for resources over time and manage them consistently.

+> All the best for your Interview !!
+> Happy Learning :D